National-Node-Net/node-lib/docs/security-label-modules.md

-# SecurityLabel Modules in ianode-lib
+# SecurityLabel Modules in ia-map-lib

-ianode-lib can be leveraged alongside the [label-builder](https://github.com/National-Digital-Twin/label-builder)  to facilitate the validation of data headers against a predefined model that encapsulates a security policy framework.
+ia-map-lib can be leveraged alongside the [label-builder](https://github.com/National-Digital-Twin/label-builder)  to facilitate the validation of data headers against a predefined model that encapsulates a security policy framework.
 While there is no fully operational implementation of policy-based access control (PBAC) at this time, the library allows for the validation of data headers against a chosen model to ensure that all required fields are populated and that the